 Transfers and implementation

 We have many years’ experience of successfully managing TUPE transfers from the public sector and other support providers.
 In the last ten years, we’ve successfully transferred some 700 staff into our organisation.

 We’ve worked with many local authorities and Registered Housing Providers to support people as they move from residential care to supported living.
 When asked by the local authority, we have taken on failing services run by another provider.

 Quality and feedback

 Most of our services are regulated by the Care Quality Commission (CQC) in England and the Care Inspectorate in Scotland.
-Our CQC inspection results are above the national average for this sector, and all our current services are rated as ‘Good’.
+Our CQC inspection results are above the national average for this sector, and all our registered locations in England are currently rated ‘Good’.

 We receive excellent feedback from our staff about our learning and development programme and from commissioners about our rigorous approach to taking on new services.